partrickJhonson/beef/Persistence.md

+## Introduction
-These four modules have been developed to keep browsers hooked.
+These four modules have been developed to keep maintain persistence on hooked browsers.

 ## Old School : Pop under the browser